 Which issues would you most highlight to someone new to your state?

-The New Jersey Law Against Discrimination expands beyond protected classes under federal law.
+The NJLAD expands protections beyond the classes protected under federal law.

 Employers should also be aware of the following laws, which are specific to New Jersey:

 - Temporary Disability Benefits and Family Leave Insurance Law;

 - Jake Honig Compassionate Use Medical Cannabis Act;